microsoft/nn-Meter/README.md

-Note: This is an alpha (preview) version which is still under refining.
+Note: This is an beta (preview) version which is still under refining.

 **nn-Meter** is a novel and efficient system to accurately predict the inference latency of DNN models on diverse edge devices.
 The key idea is dividing a whole model inference into kernels, i.e., the execution units of fused operators on a device, and conduct kernel-level prediction.
 We currently evaluate four popular platforms on a large dataset of 26k models.
 It achieves 99.0% (mobile CPU), 99.1% (mobile Adreno 640 GPU), 99.0% (mobile Adreno 630 GPU), and 83.4% (Intel VPU) prediction accuracy.